 designing for a highly personal, contextual, and linked environment?

-This issue focusses on innovative interaction design that takes advantage of
+This issue focuses on innovative interaction design that takes advantage

 includes interaction designs to support rapid data selection or production,

 reuse, representation, and designs that help users understand and control

 their data environment.
 Real user evaluations that demonstrate that these

 attributes are experienced as facile and fluid are expected as part of work